 The Four Main Types of Financial Aid

-Financial aid usually comes in the form of grants, scholarships, federal loans or private loans.
+Financial aid usually comes in the form of grants, scholarships, federal loans or private loans (private student loans with a cosigner and no cosigner).
 You may choose to use a combination of these to get the financial help you need.

 The Free Application for Federal Student Aid (FASFA) will be your starting point when it comes to receiving financial aid.
 You may be awarded grants or subsidized federal loans based upon your financial need.
 In order to determine how much financial assistance you need, you may be asked to provide information about your parent’s income and education levels.
 Remember that you will have to re-submit the FAFSA every year to claim your benefits, just like you do for grants and subsidized loans.
 Check out the FAFSA deadlines to make sure you turn yours in on time!